vlstill/presentations/dtedi/pres.md

     . . .

-*   all parts of the program, including the libraries it uses needs to be translated to LLVM IR
+*   all parts of the program, including the libraries it uses, need to be translated to LLVM IR

     *   DIVINE handles the translation of user's program and links it to